rylz/third_person_im/README.md

 # Third Person Imitation
-This fork of rllab contains some experiments in third person imitation learning.
-See sandbox/bradly for the experiments.
-This is research code, released as is with no intentions to further improve upon it.
+This fork of [third_person_im](https://github.com/bstadie/third_person_im) contains some experiments in third person imitation learning.
+The aim is to reproduce experiments from their [paper](https://arxiv.org/pdf/1703.01703.pdf) on stock gym/non-mujoco environments.

 # rllab